11 Best Universal Studios Japan Rides for Adults

 To maximise the number of USJ rides you can experience in a day, here are our top tips:

-• Book your tickets in advance here with official partner Klook to avoid long queues on the day.
+- Book your tickets in advance here with official partner Klook.
 You can then show the e-ticket on your phone to get in.
+The park does regularly sell out.

-• Download the Universal Studios Japan app to check wait times on the day and get access to the Area Timed Entry tickets needed at busy times for the Harry Potter and Super Nintendo areas.
+- Download the Universal Studios Japan app to check wait times on the day and get access to the Area Timed Entry ticket needed for Super Nintendo World.

-• Use the single-rider line if you don’t have an Express Pass.
+- Use the single-rider line if you don’t have an Express Pass.
+This is more useful for some rides than others (as discussed below).

 Top Universal Studios Japan Rides and Attractions